cNorspang/ASTEPWikiBak/services/TNM_Creator_Genesis.md

 Inser the container ID found through the ls command, and the docker container will be forced (-f) to terminate.

 ## How to insert new data
+To get new data to the database, it might be possible to get access to vejman.dk by contacting [Institut for By, Byggeri og Miljø](https://vbn.aau.dk/da/organisations/build-institut-for-byggeri-by-og-milj%C3%B8).

 The [transportation_network](/databases/DB2/transportation_network) database is owned by the Creator Service, and it is therefore the Creator which fetches the data from it and populates the database with data.

 The creator, when run, will only fetch data, and haven't been made as a CRUD application, since it only will handle static data.